AryanBlip/Invoice-Automation/README.md

 💾 Name and save the invoice — it will be automatically saved as a .pdf file.

-✅ A confirmation prompt will appear once the invoice is successfully created.
+✅ A confirmation dialog box will appear once the invoice is successfully created.

 ❌ Close the app window safely.